Chilliwack Secondary School

 - The atrium/multipurpose room needed to fit between two buildings that were not parallel and had different edge conditions, requiring in a warped roof, with every truss unique.

-- The constantly changing roof geometry meant that creating a standard casting for the connections in the trusses would not suffice.
+- The constantly changing roof geometry meant that using a standard casting for the connections in the trusses would not suffice.
 Instead, we came up with a unique casting design which accommodated the various angles of the structural members.

 - The necessity for a large 2-way cantilever at the corner of the library and the long spans between trusses required us to design and develop a special deep version of our mechanically fastened MF-CLT panel.